Some types of loans allow 100% of the down payment to be a gift from a friend or family member.

 If you do have someone willing to pay the down payment on a mortgage for you, you’ll need a gift letter to accompany the funds.

 This article details which types of loans allow gifted down payments, gifted down payment guidelines, and a template down payment gift letter.

 Down payments often serve as a hurdle to many homeownership goals.
 A recent study conducted by the Association of Realtors showed that the third biggest hurdle potential homeowners are scared of is the down payment.
 Luckily, there are loans available that offer 100% financing with NO down payment.

 Donations of down payments can be applied to mortgages on your primary and second homes.
 Mortgages on investment property do not qualify for acceptance of gifts for down payments.
-For any Government or Private loan that allows the down payment to be a gift from a friend or family member.
+Any Government or Private loan allows the down payment to be a gift from a friend or family member.

-Generally, lenders require that the donor have a familial or marital relationship with the prospective borrower.
+Generally, lenders require that the donor have a family or marital relationship with the borrower.
 Depending on the loan, the following normally serve as acceptable sources of gifts for borrowers:

 - Fiance or domestic partners